HunterKleinschmidt/analytics-portfolio/financial-analysis/README.md

-# Financial Projections Analysis
+# Pilot Growth Analysis

 ## Reflections on Bias and Ethics

 This project pushed me to grapple with bias and ethics in data analysis.
-Working with financial projections from our fitness app’s pilot campaign, I faced a key challenge: how to tell a truthful story with modest data without overreaching?
+Working with data from our fitness app’s pilot campaign, I faced a key challenge: how to tell a truthful story with modest data without overreaching?
 Early attempts showed a weak LTV/CAC trend (R² = 0.09) due to recent, incomplete campaigns.
 By rescoping to the pilot phase (Aug 2023 - Mar 2024) and uncovering cohort stickiness by first payment month, I refined the analysis ethically—balancing data integrity with insight.
 This work secured $30,000 in funding, proving its impact, and honed my analytical skills for real-world challenges.

 ## Overview

-This financial analysis explored Lifetime Value to Customer Acquisition Cost (LTV/CAC) trends using pilot data from our fitness app (August 2023 to March 2024), contributing to a $30,000 funding win.
+This analysis explored Lifetime Value to Customer Acquisition Cost (LTV/CAC) trends and cohort retention using pilot data from our fitness app (August 2023 to March 2024), contributing to a $30,000 funding win.
 Built in R, Version 2 of the project analyzes the post-launch period, revealing how stickiness in early cohorts (Aug, Sep, Oct 2023) drove a drop in CAC and sustained LTV.
 The output—a dual-axis LTV/CAC plot with regression trendline (R² = 0.65)—was enhanced by cohort retention analysis using subscription data from our [Klein Data Pipeline](https://github.com/HunterKleinschmidt/analytics-portfolio/tree/main/data-processing).
-This work showcases my expertise in financial modeling, data visualization, and retention analysis for data-driven decision-making.
+This work showcases my expertise in financial modeling, data visualization, retention analysis, and strategic growth planning.

 ## Skills Demonstrated